globant-ui/css-training/display/display-doc.md

 ### table and table-cell

-his values exist mainly to force elements other than table elements to behave as such.
+this values exist mainly to force elements other than table elements to behave as such.